-- (a) A person who, although not legally married to the employee, lives with the employee in a relationship as a couple on a genuine basis (whether the employee and the person are of the same sex or different sexes); - (b) Includes a former de facto partner of the employee. - "Employee" means an employee employed by the employer and covered by the scope of this Agreement - "Employer" means The Queen Victoria Home Inc. - "Full-time employee" means a person engaged to work for the full ordinary hours prescribed in Clause 27 Hours. - "Immediate family" of an employee means: - (a) a spouse, de facto partner, child, step child, parent including parent in law and step parent, grandparent, grandchild or sibling of the employee; or - (b) A child, step child, parent including parent in law and step parent, grandparent, grandchild or sibling of a spouse or de facto partner of the employee. - "Member of employee's household" in respect of an employee means any person or persons who usually reside with the employee. - "NAPSA" means a Notional Agreement Preserving a State Award and has the meaning in the Act - "NES" means National Employment Standards
+- (a) A person who, although not legally married to the employee, lives with the employee in a relationship as a couple on a genuine basis (whether theemployee and the person are of the same sex or different sexes); - (b) Includes a former de facto partner of the employee.

+"Employee" means an employee employed by the employer and covered by the scope of this Agreement.

+"Employer" means The Queen Victoria Home Inc.

+"Full-time employee" means a person engaged to work for the full ordinary hours prescribed in Clause 27 - Hours.

+"Immediate family" of an employee means:

+- spouse or former spouse

+- de facto partner or former de facto partner

+- child

+- parent

+- grandparent

+- grandchild

+- sibling, or a

+- child, parent, grandparent, grandchild or sibling of the employee's spouse or de facto partner (or former spouse or de facto partner).

+This definition includes step-relations (eg. step-parents and step-children) as well as adoptive relations.
+Employees will be able to take compassionate leave for other relatives (eg. cousins, aunts and uncles) if they are a member of the employee's household, or if the employer agrees to this request.

+"NAPSA" means a Notional Agreement Preserving a State Award and has the meaning in the Act.

+"NES" means National Employment Standards.

-- "Night shift" means a shift commencing between the hours of 4.00pm and 6.00am. - "Non-rotating roster" means a roster that does not fulfil all the minimum requirements for a rotating roster in accordance with the definition of rotating roster contained in this clause. - "Ordinary time rate" means the weekly salary prescribed in Schedule B for an employee's classification divided by 38 to achieve the hourly rate. - "Part-time employee" means a person, other than a full-time employee or casual employee engaged to work regularly in each pay period for less hours than an equivalently classified full-time employee. - "Projected roster" means an employee's normal roster for the period of leave. - "Roster" means a work pattern designed for a specific work area for all or any work performed outside the span or ordinary hours contained in Clause 25 Hours, excluding work performed outside the span of hours and paid in accordance with Clause 30 Overtime. - "Rostered employee" means an employee required to work in accordance with a roster. - "Rotating roster" means a roster that requires an employee to regularly rotate between day work, afternoon work and night work or any two combinations of them, subject to the following requirements: - (a) an employee shall not be required to work night work for more than four weeks; and - (b) an employee shall not be required to work more than two-thirds of their working time on night work; and - (c) the daily hours of afternoon or night work allocated to each employee at any one time shall continue for at least five successive afternoons or nights. - "Shift Worker" means an employee who is regularly rostered to work their ordinary hours outside the ordinary hours of work of a day worker and/or who works for more than four ordinary hours on 10 or more weekends. - "Show Day" means not more than one local show day observed on an employee's ordinary working day, other than a Saturday or a Sunday, in the city, town or district in which the employee is employed; or such other day which, in the absence of such a local show day, is agreed on by the employee and the employer.
+"Night shift" means a shift commencing between the hours of 4.00pm and 6.00am.

+"Non-rotating roster" means a roster that does not fulfil all the minimum requirements for a rotating roster in accordance with the definition of rotating roster contained in this clause.

+"Ordinary time rate" means the weekly salary prescribed in Schedule B for an employee's classification divided by 38 to achieve the hourly rate.

+"Part-time employee" means a person, other than a full-time employee or casual employee engaged to work regularly in each pay period for less hours than an equivalently classified full-time employee.

+"Projected roster" means an employee's normal roster for the period of leave.

+"Roster" means a work pattern designed for a specific work area for all or any work performed outside the span or ordinary hours contained in Clause 25 - Hours, excluding work performed outside the span of hours and paid in accordance with Clause 30 - Overtime.

+"Rostered employee" means an employee required to work in accordance with a roster.

+"Rotating roster" means a roster that requires an employee to regularly rotate between day work, afternoon work and night work or any two combinations of them, subject to the following requirements:

+- (a) an employee shall not be required to work night work for more than four weeks; and - (b) an employee shall not be required to work more than two-thirds of their working time on night work; and - (c) the daily hours of afternoon or night work allocated to each employee at any one time shall continue for at least five successive afternoons or nights.

-'Spouse' includes former spouse.
+"Shift Worker" means an employee who is regularly rostered to work their ordinary hours outside the ordinary hours of work of a day worker and/or who works for more than four ordinary hours on 10 or more weekends.

+"Show Day" means not more than one local show day observed on an employee's ordinary working day, other than a Saturday or a Sunday, in the city, town or district in which the employee is employed; or such other day which, in the absence of such a local show day, is agreed on by the employee and the employer.

-The Act means the Fair Work Act 2009 (Cth).
+"The Act" means the Fair Work Act 2009 (Cth).